openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 developers.

 Another alternative proposed earlier [8] is to introduce an optional priority for event handler invocations.
-I believe this idea suffers from two possible problems: firstly, it changes the `EventTarget` interface, affecting other areas where we don't have contention between two actors (the application and the skin), and secondly, it is open for misuse because the application can use the new interface to register a listener at the level allocated to the skin, `EventHandlerPriority.SYSTEM`, effectively re-introducing the same problem again.
+This idea seem to provide sub-optimal solution for two reasons: firstly, it changes the `EventTarget` interface, affecting other areas where we don't have contention between two actors (the application and the skin), and secondly, it is open to misuse because the application can use the new interface to register a listener at the level allocated to the skin, `EventHandlerPriority.SYSTEM`, effectively re-introducing the same problem anew.